Non-singular Green's functions for the unbounded Poisson equation in one, two and three dimensions: Introduction

 \section{Introduction}

-Green's functions are the preferred methods for solving linear differential equations in an unbounded domain, i.e. with free-space boundary conditions.
-The Green's function represents a homogeneous solution which is derived analytically, and then used to obtain the particular solution by a convolution with the right-hand-side field of the Poisson equation.
+The use of Green's functions for solving linear differential equations in an unbounded domain, i.e. with free-space boundary conditions, is a frequently used methodology.
+The Green's function represents the impulse response function to a linear differential operator, such as the Laplace operator in the case of the Poisson equation.
+Once obtained, the Green's function can be used, by utilizing the superposition principle to obtain the solution of an inhomogeneous equation by convolving the Green's function with the right-hand-side field of the equation.

-The analytical Green's function of a continuous smooth field is singular at its origin.
+The Green's function of the Laplace operator is singular at its origin.
 Applied in discretized numerical calculations, the singularity of the Green's function evidently causes a number of difficulties.
-In order to amend this, smoothing regularization techniques have been applied (e.g.\ \cite{Leonard:1980,Beale:1985,Winckelmans:1993}) which introduce a continuous and smooth field distribution around the discrete points and thus avoid the singularity of the Green's function.
-However, most regularization methods that have been applied are based on functions that only conserve a finite number of field moments, and are thus only accurate up to a finite order.
+In order to amend this, smoothing regularization techniques have been applied (e.g.\ \cite{Leonard:1980,Beale:1985,Winckelmans:1993}) which imposes the effect of a continuous and smooth field distribution around the discrete points, which in effect can be used to avoid the singularity of the Green's function.
+However, most regularization methods that have been applied are based on functions that only conserve a finite number of field moments, and are thus only accurate up to a finite order of convergence rate.

-Vico et al. \cite{Vico:2016} derived the regularized Fourier transforms of Green's functions by imposing a maximum length scale of the calculated domain in real space.
-This method was shown to provide a spectral accuracy when the imposed length scale was sufficient to include a necessary extension of the computational domain.
+Vico et al.\ \cite{Vico:2016} derived non-singular Green's function in the two and three dimensional Fourier domain by imposing an isotropic maximum length scale of the real domain.
+This method was shown to provide a spectral accuracy in computations, where the real domain was sufficiently extended in all directions to provide a sufficient resolution when evaluating the Green's function in the Fourier domain.
+However, as the Green's function is a radial function the imposed maximum length scale dictates the resolution criteria in the Fourier domain, and thus the length of the integrated domain, for all directions.
+This makes the method of Vico et al.\ \cite{Vico:2016} potentially inefficient for elongated domains, as the imposed length scale must be proportional to the maximum length of the domain to insure that the integration includes the full domain.